Ishan-001/The-Stores-App/README.md

 - Store owners can constantly update the stores peak times so as to avoid forming a crowd at the store.

 ## Technologies Used:
-- Android:
+Android:
     -Kotlin
     -Android Studio
--Backend: (check branch Backend)
+Backend: (check branch Backend)
     -Python
     -Django
     -Django-REST-Framework
-First list item
-     - First nested list item
-       - Second nested list item

 ## Team:
 - <a href="https://github.com/Ishan-001">Ishan Khandelwal</a>